U.S. flag

 Pathogenic variants in POT1 may lead to telomere lengthening, thereby eliminating the need for telomerase activation (observed in ~85% of all cancers) or alternative telomere lengthening.
 None of these mechanisms of tumorigenesis has been proven.

 Mechanism of disease causation.
 Loss of function.
-Haploinsufficiency is the proposed underlying mechanism for overall telomere lengthening and resulting fragile and dysfunctional telomeres [Chen et al 2017, Rice et al 2017, Gong et al 2020].
+Haploinsufficiency is the proposed underlying mechanism for overall telomere lengthening and the resulting fragile and dysfunctional telomeres [Chen et al 2017, Rice et al 2017, Gong et al 2020].

 Table 5.